EthanSK/restore-terminals-vscode/README.md

 # Restore Terminals

-Automatically spawn terminal windows and split terminals with any shell commands when VSCode starts up!
+Automatically spawn integrated terminal windows and split terminals, and run any shell commands when VSCode starts up!

 ## How to use